 - Ensure your claim is made within three months of completion

-- Engage the services of a professional to ensure you recover the maximum VAT
+- Engage the services of a professional to ensure you recover the maximum amount of VAT and so minimise its impact on your budget

 Andrew McDonald (MAAT FCCA) is a qualified accountant who has built his own house.